jamescarlyle/jamescarlyle.github.io/index.md

 ---
+title : home page
 ---
 This is my very own place on the web.

 See also [my LinkedIn profile](https://www.linkedin.com/in/jamescarlyle)